 In 2016 he attended a weeklong seminar with Tchad Blake, (Arctic Monkeys, The Black Keys) giving a significant enhancement to his sound.

 Although highly technical in his approach, he’s not just seeking for audio perfection.
-His goal is to make your song truly expressive.
-Nico has the sensitivity to unfold your vision and materialize it with much more intensity.
+His goal is to unfold your vision and make your song truly expressive.
 He’ll work until he gets the emotion that you want to communicate.

 Feel free to contact me with any questions regarding your project.
 I look forward to working with you!